tlsbollei/peas/README.md

 * Scans for world-writable files and directories ```(find / -writable).```
 * Outputs the list of these files and suggests investigation for privilege escalation risks.
 * Displays the current user details  ( ```id ``` and  ```groups ``` commands).
-* Shows the groups the user belongs to, aiding in the identification of potential misconfigurations.
+* Shows the groups the user belongs to.
 * Checks for sensitive environment variables related to passwords, tokens, keys, and credentials using  ```env | grep -iE '(password|secret|key|token|credential)' ```.
 * Lists non-standard mounted file systems  ```(mount | grep -v 'proc\|sysfs\|tmpfs') ```.
 * Flags potentially insecure mount options (e.g., noexec, nosuid, nodev) that could be exploited for privilege escalation.